How to Whiten Bras that Turn Gray in 4 Effective Methods

 Wash the bras with a mild detergent specifically designed for delicate fabrics.
 Hand-wash or machine-wash using a gentle cycle.

-Once the bras are dry, check if the grayness has significantly diminished.
+Once the bras dry, check if the grayness has significantly diminished.
 If necessary, repeat the soak method or target specific areas containing the stubborn stains by applying a diluted whitening agent and gently scrubbing before washing again.